 Come into a low bridge, place the palm of one hand on the sacrum, middle finger pointing down towards the tailbone.

-If you place the Buttafly to high under the buttocks, the pelvis will be dragged into an anterior pelvic tilt and cause an increase in the lumbar lordosis.
+If you place the Buttafly too high under the buttocks, the pelvis will be dragged into an anterior pelvic tilt, causing an increase in the natural arch of the lumbar spine.

-If the Buttafly is placed too low under the buttocks, the pelvis will drop back into a posterior pelvic tilt and cause a reversal of the lumbar lordosis so that your low back hammocks towards the floor.
+If the Buttafly is placed too low under the buttocks, the pelvis will drop back into a posterior pelvic tilt, causing a reversal of the lumbar lordosis so that your low back hammocks towards the floor.